 - Providing Green Energy – It is a clean fuel source without polluting the air

-- Sustainable energy – as long as the sun shines, there will always be wind to generate electricity
+- Sustainable energy – as long as the sun shines, there will always be wind to generate electricity.
+This is why there are so many windmills in Galway.
+It’s in a prime location with the strong Atlantic winds.

 - A Cost-effective way of producing energy

-- These projects create jobs – During the build of the Galway Wind Park, numerous local business were employed as part of the project, from plant hire to steel companies.
+- These projects create jobs – During the build of the Galway Wind Park, numerous local businesses were employed as part of the project, from plant hire to steel companies.

 - Noise Pollution: I guess everyone has their own opinion on this.
 For me, I love the sound the windmills make.
 I find the faint hum very calming and peaceful.
 While walking around Galway Wind Way, you get up very close to the windmills, but the sound is always a faint hum it is never loud by any means.
 Once you are a short distance away, you can’t hear the sounds at all.

 - Habitat destruction and impact on wildlife: This would be the main one I would have concern over as well.
-The building of these parks does mean the habitat is effected however, while planning these sites environmental assessments are carried out to access potential impacts.
+The building of these parks does mean the habitat is affected however while planning these sites environmental assessments are carried out to access potential impacts.
 Permission is only granted once the assessments conclude that no significant effects will occur.

-- Researchers also believe that these wind turbines pose no more threat that other man-made structures and possibly a lot less threat.
+- Researchers also believe that these wind turbines pose no more threat than other man-made structures and possibly a lot less threat.
 Phone and signal towers are much more harmful and yet people tend to be happy when a new signal tower goes up in an area.
-It seems better signal distracts from any harmful impact on wildlife.
+It seems a better phone signal distracts from any harmful impact on wildlife.

 Overall, it would seem to me that the benefits outweigh the challenges of wind farms.
 As an added bonus, these parks also create recreational parks such as Galway Wind Way.
 This allows the public to go out and enjoy nature, which they may not have done otherwise.